AlyssaTang/FutureMakers/README.md

 I learned about autoencoders as well as downsampling (decreasing size of input images) and upsampling (opposite of downsampling; returning input to original size).
 I developed an autoencoder based reconstruction and noise removal and added upscaling layers to a deep learning mode.
 ##

+## 7/27
+Today, I learned about affective computing and using computer vision to detect facial expressions of drivers.
+It was used to detect the level of drowsiness.
+From the guest speaker, we learned about the STAR (Situation, task, action, result) technique which would be very helpful in interviewing!
+##